pavankumarbo/House-Price-Prediction/README.md

 High Overall quality rating of 10,9 and neighborhoods of Crawfor and StoneBr are postively associated with high sale prices.

-By how much these variables effect can be calculated by substituting the coefficients that we estimated from our linear model.
+By how much these variables effect the house sales price can be calculated by substituting our estimated coefficients values in the regression equation.